Dr Jim MacPherson

 Tel: (01847) 889 623

-I am a social and cultural historian of modern Britain and my research focuses in particular on migration, Empire and the Highlands.
+I am a social and cultural historian of modern Britain and my research focuses in particular on migration, empire, the Highlands and sport.

-I'm increasingly interested in the modern history of the Highlands and I work closely with heritage bodies and local communities through our research network, The Hub for the Study of British Identities and through supervising collaborative PGR studentships with Historic Environment Scotland and High Life Highland.
+I'm increasingly interested in the modern history of the Highlands and I work closely with heritage bodies and local communities through our research network, The Hub for the Study of British Identities and through supervising collaborative postgraduate research studentships with Historic Environment Scotland and High Life Highland.

 I have recently completed a major research project on Irish female associational culture in the diaspora, which focuses on women’s membership of the Orange Order in Scotland, England and Canada.
 Women and the Orange Order was published as a book by Manchester University press in 2016.